Moving Projects from Basecamp 2 to Basecamp 4

 Will everyone in my Basecamp 2 account be added to Basecamp 4?

-Almost!
-Anyone who created content in the Basecamp 2 project, including clients, will be automatically added to your Basecamp 4 account when you import your first project.
-Clients may appear as Outside Collaborators but an admin or an owner can switch a team member to a client at any time.
+No, anyone who created content in the migrated Basecamp 2 project, including clients, will be automatically added to your Basecamp 4 account when you import your first project.
+Clients may appear as Outside Collaborators but an admin or an owner can switch them to a client at any time.

 What if I change my mind, and want to go back to Basecamp 2 for my project?